 Whether marching in formation to get from A to B on base or honoring a VIP at a formal parade, marching in unison is practiced throughout all basic training programs throughout the military.
 The formal parades require a sharper precision as military brass are typically observing the units marching and their progress as they evolve from civilians into military members.
 Depending upon the branch of service, these type of parades and marching of large units are held for new members of the military attending one of many accession programs into the military (ROTC, Service Academies, Basic Training, Boot Camp).

-In a drill, a military unit executes precise movements from one formation to another or marches from one place to another.
+In a drill type formation, a military unit executes precise movements from one formation to another or marches from one place to another.
 In maintaining this precision, the marching is standardized to a 24-inch step and performed at a cadence of 100 to 120 steps per minute.
 Each individual must adapt to performing the movements precisely.
 The unit responds to move together on command.

 When you are commanded to march from a halt, your steps begin with the left foot.
 The exceptions are with command right step and close march.

 - For turns, the preparatory command and the command of execution are given as the heel of the foot in the direction of the turn strikes the ground.

 - When making turns in a single formation,the preparatory command is given as the heel of the one foot (left or right depending on the command) strikes the ground, and the command of execution is given when the heel of that same foot next strikes the ground.

 - When there are multiple units marching, the pause between commands is three paces to allow time for subordinate commanders to give supplementary commands.